 Phillip Van Zandt Photography

 Phillip has donated hundreds of hours photographing homeless animals in the Mid-South, including many of the photos on this website.
-He offers pet photography to private clients as well (like the photo at left), as well as families, couples, weddings, and corporate.
+He offers pet photography to private clients as well, as well as families, couples, weddings, and corporate.

 www.pvzphoto.com | PVZ Photo on Facebook